xexlabs/xex-contracts/ROADMAP.md

 **New NFT**

 For each Xexadon staked, the user will receive a new NFT.
 This NFT is meant to serve as a 'Receipt' that keeps a record of their staked Xexadon.
 It should not be able to be transferred.
 In order to unstake an Xexadon, this NFT must be burned.

+#### CHANGELOG

+-   1 Added a \_transfer function override to prevent the transfer of staking receipt NFTs.
+-   2 Implemented a new updateBoost function that can only be called at 23:59 UTC to update the boost value.
+-   3 Added a lastBoostUpdate mapping to keep track of when each user's boost was last updated.
+-   4 Modified the getBoostOf function to calculate boost based on the time since the last update, aligned with daily intervals.
+-   5 Updated the stake and unstake functions to set the lastBoostUpdate timestamp.

 ## 4. ELX Refinement: Lottery-style token conversion